Digital imaging: Digital image sensors

 The charge-coupled device was invented by Willard S. Boyle and George E. Smith at Bell Labs in 1969.
 While researching MOS technology, they realized that an electric charge was the analogy of the magnetic bubble and that it could be stored on a tiny MOS capacitor.
 As it was fairly straightforward to fabricate a series of MOS capacitors in a row, they connected a suitable voltage to them so that the charge could be stepped along from one to the next.
-The CCD is a semiconductor circuit that was later used in the first digital video cameras for television broadcasting.
+The charge coupled device (CCD) is a semiconductor circuit that was later used in the first digital video cameras for television broadcasting.

 Early CCD sensors suffered from shutter lag.
 This was largely resolved with the invention of the pinned photodiode (PPD).
 It was invented by Nobukazu Teranishi, Hiromitsu Shiraki and Yasuo Ishihara at NEC in 1980.
 It was a photodetector structure with low lag, low noise, high quantum efficiency and low dark current.
 In 1987, the PPD began to be incorporated into most CCD devices, becoming a fixture in consumer electronic video cameras and then digital still cameras.
 Since then, the PPD has been used in nearly all CCD sensors and then CMOS sensors.

 The NMOS active-pixel sensor (APS) was invented by Olympus in Japan during the mid-1980s.
 This was enabled by advances in MOS semiconductor device fabrication, with MOSFET scaling reaching smaller micron and then sub-micron levels.
 The NMOS APS was fabricated by Tsutomu Nakamura's team at Olympus in 1985.
 The CMOS active-pixel sensor (CMOS sensor) was later developed by Eric Fossum's team at the NASA Jet Propulsion Laboratory in 1993.
 By 2007, sales of CMOS sensors had surpassed CCD sensors.

 Digital image compression

 An important development in digital image compression technology was the discrete cosine transform (DCT).
 DCT compression is used in JPEG, which was introduced by the Joint Photographic Experts Group in 1992.
-JPEG compresses images down to much smaller file sizes, and has become the most widely used image file format on the Internet.
+JPEG compresses images to much smaller file sizes, and has become the most widely used image file format on the Internet.

 Digital cameras

-These different scanning ideas were the basis of the first designs of digital camera.
+These different scanning ideas were the basis of the first designs of digital cameras.
 Early cameras took a long time to capture an image and were poorly suited for consumer purposes.
-It was not until the adoption of the CCD (charge-coupled device) that the digital camera really took off.
+It was not until the adoption of the CCD (charge-coupled device) that the use of digital cameras became widespread.
 The CCD became part of the imaging systems used in telescopes, the first black-and-white digital cameras in the 1980s.
-Color was eventually added to the CCD and is a usual feature of cameras today.
+Color was eventually added to the CCD and is a usual feature of digital cameras today.